Transvaal Civil War: Background

 Commandant-General Paul Kruger and others in the Transvaal government disliked Pretorius's unconstitutional dual presidency and worried that Britain might declare the Sand River and Orange River Conventions void if the republics joined.
-Pretorius was told by the Transvaal Volksraad on 10 September 1860 to choose between his two posts.
+Pretorius was told by the Volksraad on 10 September 1860 to choose between his two posts.
 To the surprise of his supporters and detractors, he resigned as President of the Transvaal and continued in the Free State.
-After Schoeman unsuccessfully attempted to use force to supplant Grobler as acting president, Kruger persuaded him to submit to a volksraad hearing, where Schoeman was censured and relieved of his post.
+After Stephanus Schoeman unsuccessfully attempted to use force to supplant Grobler as acting president, Kruger persuaded him to submit to a volksraad hearing, where Schoeman was censured and relieved of his post.
 Willem Cornelis Janse van Rensburg was appointed acting president while a new election was organised for October 1862.
 Having returned home, Kruger was surprised to receive a message urgently requesting his presence in the capital, the volksraad having recommended him as a suitable candidate.
 He replied that he was pleased to be summoned but his membership in the Dopper Church meant that he could not enter politics.
 Van Rensburg promptly had legislation passed to give equal political rights to members of all Reformed denominations.